dbcraig/LmRaC/README.md

     *exampleIDX.idx* indexes nearly 6000 paragraphs from about 130 journal articles on the disease breast cancer ([D001943](https://meshb.nlm.nih.gov/record/ui?ui=D001943)), its associated pathway ([hsa05224](https://www.genome.jp/pathway/hsa05224)), and 10 of the most important genes ([TP53](https://www.genecards.org/cgi-bin/carddisp.pl?gene=TP53), EGFR, BRCA1, BRCA2, CASP8, CHEK2, ERBB4, FOXP1, CDKN2A, AKT1).

-    **TIP** Build indexes incrementally in smaller chunks.
+    **TIP:** Build indexes incrementally in smaller chunks.
 DON'T ask for 100's of references for every pathway, gene or disease.
 Most answers can be had using only 2 to 5 references.
 This is especially true of pathways which often have a dozen or more primary references plus secondary citations.
 Initially, ask for only 2 or 3 secondary citations for each primary.
 This can end up being 100+ high-quality documents for one pathway, which is more than enough for many questions.

 7. **Ask a Question:** Ask a question.
 LmRaC will analyze the question for any mention of genes, diseases or pathways using its vocabularies (see [Configuration](#Configuration)).
 It will summarize what it finds as the Search Context.
 If the index already contains information about any of these items, you will be given the option of updating the index (i.e., searching for more documents).
 If the index does not include information about one or more item in the question, it will initiate a search of PubMed and populate the index.